 Mental Health Support for the Healthcare Workforce

 Join providers and other health leaders coming together from across the country to share ways to proactively support the mental and emotional health of our healthcare workforce during the COVID-19 crisis.
-Nearly 300 people from 11 states and 2 countries have participated so far.
+Hundreds of people from 11 states and 2 countries have participated.

-As healthcare and mental health leaders share implementation strategies and practices in real time, ICSI collects and curates them to build a shared knowledge network.
+As healthcare and mental health leaders share implementation strategies and practices in real time, ICSI collects and curates them to build a shared knowledge network and playbook.

 The Mental Health Playbook walks you through key steps to assess, plan and implement an organization-wide strategy that supports the current and long-term mental and emotional health of your workforce.